YangLab-SDU/trRosettaRNA2/README.md

   python -m trRNA2.predict -i example/seq.a3m -o example/output -pyrosetta -fas example/seq.fasta
   ```

   In this mode, predicted geometric restraints are converted into energy terms.
 These terms, combined with the Rosetta energy function, guide the 3D structure refinement process via energy minimization.
+The predicted 3D structure will be saved as a PDB file `model_1_pyrosetta.pdb` under the `-o` directory.

 - **Using your custom SS:**